AmitRoy7781/amitroy7781.github.io/_pages/about.md

 Apart from my research and academic stuff, I enjoy following and analyzing cricket and playing badminton and card games.

-<font color="red"> I am actively looking for deep learning science research internship roles for the Summer of 2024 (May 2024-August 2024).</font>
+<font color="red"> I am actively looking for deep learning research internship roles for the Summer of 2024 (May 2024-August 2024).</font>

 # 📰 News